-This article is an introduction to mixing technique, some great tips and tricks for helping you to better understand the art of mixing.
+This article is an introduction to the audio mixing techniques, including some great tips and tricks for helping you to better understand the art of mixing.

-From first you need to distinguish between mixing and mastering because it’s a fundamental difference in the techniques and tools used and results.
+First, you need to distinguish the differences between mixing and mastering because it’s a fundamental difference in the techniques and tools used and the results.

 It is important to understand what is the middle of the song.
 In a pop song, the voice is the most important element if you work on a club song, rhythm and bass club aims to be the most important, and if you work in an ambient piece you want to put emphasis on leads and pads.